False

 Ferriss hiding his knowledge of Xenu?
 All the information has been public

 for years.
-Is there any point to it apart from trying to get more money
+Is there any point to hiding it apart from trying to get more money

 out of the ignorant?

-Mr Ferriss' current activities (October 2005) include trying to shut
+Mr Ferriss' activities in October 2005 included trying to shut

 down the satirical ScienTOMogy

 site.
-Ironically, this activity has directly resulted in our own site
+Ironically, his activity directly resulted in our own site

 getting record numbers of visitors.